 Family Dollar is an official PayNearMe location.
 PayNearMe lets you pay bills by cash in stores.
 PayNearMe barcodes are often included on utility bills, rent, and loan payments.
 If the lender partners with PayNearMe, you can take the bill to your nearest Family Dollar and the cashier can process a cash payment.
 Payments will take up to four days to post to your account.
 The fee for a PayNearMe transaction at Family Dollar is about $1.99, several store associates confirmed.

 For the list of places that sell money orders, see our article: Where Can I Get a Money Order?
 Looking to cash a money order?
 We have the list of places where you can cash a money order.
+We also provide more information about how money orders work in our money order FAQ for purchasers and recipients.

 The Family Dollar money order policy is that they do not deal in money orders.
 Family Dollar does not sell or cash money orders.
 You can pay bills with PayNearMe at your local Family Dollar.
 Family Dollar is an official PayNearMe location.